 The emissions factors listed in Condition 34 are not enforceable limits unless otherwise specified in this permit.
 Compliance with PSELs must only be determined by the calculations contained in this Condition.

-The permittee must determine compliance with the Plant Site Emission Limits established in conditions 13 and 14 of this permit by conducting monitoring in accordance with the following procedures, test methods, and frequencies except for GHGs:
+The permittee must determine compliance with the Plant Site Emission Limits established in Conditions 13 and 14 of this permit by conducting monitoring in accordance with the following procedures, test methods, and frequencies except for GHGs:

 Emissions calculations must be performed each month for the preceding 12 consecutive calendar months.